sebastienvermeille/sebastienvermeille.github.io/about.markdown

 ##### OSS supporter

-As most of developers, I used to consume open source software (in professional life but also for private side projects).
+As developer, I used to consume open source software (in professional life but also for private side projects).
 No doubt about the amazing job that these people do (biggup to them btw).

 Since a few years now, I also try to contribute to the open source software community.